tomingtoming/difftter-resource-pool/README.md

 # susuru (啜る)
-Management modules for management RateLimit on Twitter4J.
+Management modules to use up RateLimit on Twitter4J.